 Get warmed up without your wrist support

 It’s typically common to find weight lifters warm up with their wrist support in place, however, you don’t always have to do this.
 According to experts, you don’t need to wrap your wrist to accomplish 60% of your 1-RM presses.
-As a matter of fact, some professionals believe that you only need to wear wrist wraps on days when you’ll be working at near or maximum loads.
+As a matter of fact, some professionals believe that you only need to wear fitness wrist wraps on days when you’ll be working at near or maximum loads.
 Here is the thing, becoming fully reliant on wrist wraps will limit strength training in your flexors and extensors and we bet you wouldn’t like that.

-Always have it at the back of your mind that the purpose of wearing a wrist wrap is to provide support.
+Always have it at the back of your mind that the purpose of wearing them is to provide support.
 Should you tie your wrist wrap below your wrist joints, you’ve effectively converted it to a forearm bracelet that provides no support.
 To this end, you must always ensure you tie your wrap correctly so that it covers the wrist joints enough to create the support needed to engage in weight lifting routines.

-Use the correct wrist support
+Use the correct wrist wrap

 You don’t need wraps for most gymnastic movements

-Except you’re looking to put on a leotard or participate in actual gymnastic routines like the pommel horse or vault, you may probably not need to wear wrist support for common bodyweight exercises like push-ups, ring dips, handstand push-ups and more.
+Except you’re looking to put on a leotard or participate in actual gymnastic routines like the pommel horse or vault, you may probably not need to wear them for common bodyweight exercises like push-ups, ring dips, handstand push-ups and more.
 Except of course you’re competing or training with a wrist injury.
 Also, some athletes like to wrap their wrist when performing routines like high rep muscle ups with a false grip.
-To put things simply, you may not always need wrist support for common gymnastic routines.
+To put things simply, you may not always need gym wrist support for common gymnastic routines.

 Avoid using wrist wraps to hide mobility and flexibility issues